Cavite: Demographics

 Cavite had a total population of 4,344,829 in the 2020 census, making it the most populous (if independent cities are excluded from Cebu), and the second most densely populated province in the country.
 The tremendous increase can be observed in the year 1990 when industrialization was introduced in the province.
 Investors established their businesses in different industrial estates that magnetized people to migrate to Cavite due to job opportunities the province offers.
 Another factor attributed to the increase of population is the mushrooming of housing subdivisions.
 Since Cavite is proximate to Metro Manila, people working in the metropolitan area choose to live in the province together with their families.
 Natural increase also contributes to the increase in population.
 The population density of the province based on the 2020 census was sigfig 4,344,829/1,574.17.

-Among the cities and municipalities in Cavite, the city of Dasmariñas has the biggest population with 659,019 people while the municipality of Gen. Emilio Aguinaldo has registered the smallest population with 22,220 people.
+Among the cities and municipalities in Cavite, the city of Dasmariñas has the biggest population with 703,141 people while the municipality of Magallanes has registered the smallest population with 23,851 people.

 Cavite is classified as predominantly urban having 90.69 percent of the population concentrated in the urban areas, while 9.21 percent of the population reside in the rural areas.

 Religion

 Christianity

 In line with national statistics, Christianity is the predominant faith in the province, composed of Catholics, Protestants, and other Independent Christian groups.
-The majority (70%) of the population are Roman Catholic.
+The majority (70%) of the population are Roman Catholic under the jurisdiction of the Diocese of Imus.
+Our Lady of the Pillar is the titular patroness of the province since the Diocese of Imus was created in 1961.

-Adherents of the Philippine Independent Church, also known as the Aglipayan Church, are particularly found in the towns where historically the Philippine Revolution and anti-clericalist sentiments are strong.
+Adherents of the Philippine Independent Church, also known as the Aglipayan Church, under the jurisdiction of the Diocese of Cavite are particularly found in the towns where historically the Philippine Revolution and anti-clericalist sentiments are strong.

 The Eastern Orthodox Church presence in Cavite province was a part of the Philippine Orthodox Church here in the Philippines under the jurisdiction of the Patriarchate of Moscow and its own Orthodox Diocese province in Southeast Asia the Diocese of the Philippines and Vietnam.
 Many Orthodox community lives throughout the province especially in the city of Tagaytay.